 Read in detail and make sure the information makes sense to you.

 Think about who is writing the text (if a name is even given) and what is their motivation for writing.
 Are you being sold something?

 Analyze the experience of the author (if that information is even provided.)

 Research the author further online.
 A good author will show up in many search results as having several sources of credibility.

 Be very cautious of expensive programs of any type.
 Many of these treatment regimens are simply a rip off of overpriced garbage and recycled information.

 Cure-Back-Pain.Org is devoted to you.
 I do not mind providing a behind-the-scenes look into running a health website in order to help you to avoid potential advice problems.
 I am involved in the internet back pain field, but I am also highly critical of it.
 While I do not agree with the content on many sites, there are some which are always a great source of information about physical back pain conditions.

 I can’t even begin to tell you how many junk products exist on the WWW.
-Be careful with your money, but even more so, be careful what and whom you believe when it comes to learning about back pain.
+Be careful with your money, but even more so, be careful what and whom you believe when it comes to listening to back pain advice.

 My quest is to help you.
 That is the bottom line.
 I consider it a great responsibility and a great privilege.
 Remember that I am one of you.